 So what?
 What does that mean for us?

-Look at Paul for example.
+Look at Paulus for example.
 As for following the Law he was “perfect”, but it made him ruthless, unloving, cold, legalistic.
 It made him a murderer!
 But after he was touched by grace he became loving, forgiving, self sacrificing.

-A life of following the Law almost destroyed him, but grace changed him from the inside out after one encounter.
+A life of following the Law almost destroyed him, but grace changed him from the inside out after one brief encounter.

 But God is not the god of law, he is the god of grace.
 And in his grace he has accepted us.
 And it makes us want to change.
 It makes us want to be better people.
 It makes us want to live lives which please him.

 So how about us?
 What do people encounter when they encounter us?
 Especially if they sin against us.
 Grace or Law?